xwiki/xwiki-platform/README.md

 ## Building

-You need Maven 3.1+ in order to build this extension.
+You need the following in order to build this extension:
+* Maven 3.1+
+* An X Display (needed by CKBuilder)

 ## Release Steps